Skip to main content

 Historic food market

-Ranked by National Geographic as the world's best food market — over 120 vendors, the iconic South Market open since 1803, with peameal bacon sandwiches, artisanal cheese, and a density of Canadian pantry goods.
+Ranked by National Geographic as the world's best food market.
+Over 120 vendors.
+The South Market has been open since 1803.
+Peameal bacon sandwiches, artisanal cheese, and a density of Canadian pantry goods.

 Pedestrian heritage village